PreserveMaryland, the Statewide Preservation Plan 2014-2018

 Provide updates on PreserveMaryland goals and recommended actions each year.

-ways to integrate preservation education into community planning, anthropology, arts and humanities
+to integrate preservation education into community planning, anthropology, arts

 Maryland Higher Education Commission, Maryland Humanities Council, MHAA; universities